Do you know how many people own more than one investment property in Australia?

 4. They don't have a clear idea about how they're going to make money

-One of the strangest things about property investment is that not enough people treat like a business, when it is one!
+One of the strangest things about property investment is that not enough people treat it like a business when it is one!

 Let me explain: Building a portfolio requires planning your fourth and fifth purchase while still on your first.

-So, you need to treat real estate like a business and ask the tough questions such as:
+So, you need to treat real estate as a business and ask the tough questions such as:

 - When will I make money from the property?